DmitryOlshansky/blog/content/about.md

 layout: "about"
 ---

-I'm a computer science researcher with broad spectrum of interests.
-Over time my focus changed from Robotics to AI to Compilers and Runtimes.
+My name is Dmitry Olshansky and I'm a computer science researcher with broad spectrum of interests.
+Over time my focus changed from Robotics to AI to Compilers and Runtimes to Distributed Systems.

 ## Philosophy